prominence-eosc/schemas/README.md

-# PROMINENCE schema and APIs
+# The PROMINENCE API
-Here we define the schema and APIs used by PROMINENCE.
+The PROMINENCE API is documented using [OpenAPI](https://swagger.io/docs/specification/about/).